Fructose vs Glucose

 Fructose is a simple sugar commonly found in fruits and vegetables.
+Vast quantities are also manufactured in the lab.
 Glucose, also known as grape or blood sugar, is present in all major carbohydrates like starch and table sugar.
 While both are a good source of energy, excess of glucose can be fatal to diabetic patients, and excess of fructose can lead to health problems like insulin resistance and liver disease.

 Comparison chart